naeemul-online/assignment1-typescript/README.md

 * **Avoid `any`**—it removes TypeScript’s benefits.
 * **Prefer `unknown`** for dynamic data.
 * **Use `never`** for impossible states and strict checks.

-Stay tuned for the next blog in this series!